Father Christmas & Sons.

 Here and there the film reaches deeper.
 At one point, Steve hints at the resentment he harbors having had to share his father with all the children of the world.
 These heart-rending what-ifs are well worth a moment’s pause, but the filmmakers struggle to tackle these issues and also produce an accessible family comedy.

-So check the Director’s Cut for deleted scenes dealing the Ol’ Man’s addiction.
+So check the Director’s Cut for deleted scenes dealing with the Ol’ Man’s addiction.

 While Arthur may boast expansive landscapes from the Arctic to the Sahara and beyond, the action is small, little more than to fill an old sleigh.
 Alas, Arthur is a simple and engaging story unnaturally prolonged—such that it feels hollow.
 The narrative dedicates so much time to how far off-track the Clauses have gotten from the true spirit of Christmas, that the climax, albeit it quite affective, cannot buoy the whole.